What Is An Equivalent Fraction For 4 5

 • Not simplifying to the simplest form: While not mathematically incorrect to leave a fraction unsimplified, it's generally good practice to reduce to the simplest form for clarity and ease of use.

 • Confusing equivalent fractions with equal fractions: All equivalent fractions are equal in value, but not all equal fractions are created by multiplying/dividing the numerator and denominator by the same number.
-For example, 1/2 and 3/6 are equal but 1/2 and 2/3 are not equivalent even though they represent proportions of one whole.
+To give you an idea, 1/2 and 3/6 are equal but 1/2 and 2/3 are not equivalent even though they represent proportions of one whole.

 Frequently Asked Questions (FAQs)